-Co-witness discussion can lead to eyewitness misidentification as well.
+Co-witness discussions can also lead to eyewitness misidentification.
 Zajac and Henderson (2009) examined the impact of co-witness misinformation on lineup identification.
-Two witnesses viewed a video of a theft together and one witness (the confederate) falsely told the other that the thief had blue eyes when in fact the thief’s eyes were brown.
-The authors found that witnesses who were misinformed by their co-witnesses were twice (47.2%) as likely to identify a blued-eye suspect as those who were not misinformed (23.6%).
-Eisen, Gabbert, Ying, and Williams (2017) had witnesses misinformed by co-witnesses that the perpetrator had a tattoo on his neck.
+Two witnesses watched a video of a theft together and one witness (the confederate) falsely told the other that the thief had blue eyes when in fact the thief’s eyes were brown.
+The researchers found that witnesses who were misinformed by their co-witnesses were twice (47.2%) as likely to identify a blue-eyed suspect as those who were not misinformed (23.6%).
+Eisen, Gabbert, Ying and Williams (2017) got co-witnesses to misinform witnesses that the perpetrator had a tattoo on his neck.
 They manipulated the retention interval between receiving the misinformation and lineup identification.
-They found that wrongful identifications of the tattooed person increased significantly at longer retention intervals.
-After a one-week delay, there were more witnesses who chose the innocent person with a tattoo (44%) than those who chose the true culprit (34%).
-Even when the co-witness seemed unreliable (e.g., consumed alcohol), witnesses still accepted their co-witness’s misinformation and made wrongful identifications (Zajac, Dickson, Munn, & O’Neill, 2016).
+They found that wrongful identifications of the tattooed person increased significantly when retention intervals were longer.
+After a one-week delay, more witnesses chose the innocent person with a tattoo (44%) than those who chose the true culprit (34%).
+Even when the co-witness seemed unreliable, for example, by consuming alcohol, witnesses still accepted their co-witness’s misinformation and made incorrect identifications (Zajac, Dickson, Munn, & O’Neill, 2016).

 Endogenous false memories

-Apart from external misleading information, internal cognitive mechanisms can lead to the production of false memories.
-The typical research paradigm used to examine these endogenous false memories is the Deese/Roediger-McDermott (DRM) paradigm (Deese, 1959; Roediger & McDermott, 1995).
-In the DRM paradigm, participants are shown lists of associated words, such as bed, rest, awake, and later they are asked to recall/recognize which words were shown to them.
-Participants usually remember non-presented but related critical lure words such as sleep as the words they had seen with very high confidence.
+Apart from external misleading information, internal cognitive mechanisms may result in the generation of false memories.
+The Deese/Roediger-McDermott (DRM) paradigm (DRM) (Deese, 1959; Roediger & McDermott, 1995) is typically employed to examine endogenous false memories.
+In the DRM paradigm, participants are shown lists of associated words such as bed, rest and awake, and later asked to recall/recognize which words were shown to them.
+Participants usually remember non-presented but related critical luring words such as sleep with a great deal of confidence as the words they had seen.
 Furthermore, they often falsely recollect these critical lures with rates that are indistinguishable from true memory rates (Roediger & McDermott, 1995).
-The false memory effect in the DRM paradigm has been shown to be a robust phenomenon in children and adults (Howe, 2005, 2006), using different stimuli (Hege & Dodson, 2004; Schacter, Israel, & Racine, 1999).
+The false memory effect in the DRM paradigm has been shown to be a robust phenomenon in children and adults (Howe, 2005, 2006) by employing various stimuli (Hege & Dodson, 2004; Schacter, Israel, & Racine, 1999).

-We term this type of memory illusions “endogenous” as the theoretical idea is that these illusions are caused by automatic spreading activation of mental representations (Howe, Wimmer, Gagnon, & Plumpton, 2009; Roediger, Balota, & Watson, 2001).
-That is, when witnesses view some items, related but not presented concepts will be automatically activated and this might create false memories of non-presented items.
-For example, Otgaar, Howe, Brackmann, and Smeets (2016) showed participants a video about a robbery in which a culprit entered the cafeteria and demanded money from the people at the cash desk.
-Associated items such as money, cahier, black jacket, masked hat, and a robber were shown in the video.
-However, without any misinformation, participants automatically formed a false memory for the presence of a gun in the video.
+This type of memory illusion is referred to as endogenous; the theoretical explanation is that these illusions are caused by an automatic spreading activation of mental representations (Howe, Wimmer, Gagnon, & Plumpton, 2009; Roediger, Balota, & Watson, 2001).
+In other words, when witnesses view various items, related but not presented concepts will automatically be activated and this might generate false memories of non-presented items.
+For example, Otgaar, Howe, Brackmann and Smeets (2016) showed participants a video about a robbery in which a culprit entered the cafeteria and demanded money from the people at the cash desk.
+Associated items such as money, a cashier, black jacket, masked hat, and robber were shown in the video.
+However, without any misinformation, the participants automatically formed a false memory; they recalled a gun in the video.

-Emotion and False Memory
+Emotion and false memory